 A Rock’n’roll Legend

-Cliff Richard is the third best selling singles artist in UK music history.
-He has amassed sales of over 21 million records in the UK and approximately 250 million records worldwide.
-He has had 18 number one singles in the UK including at least one in the 1960’s, 70’s, 80’s, 90’s and culminating in The Millennium Prayer in 2000.
+Sir Cliff Richard is the third best selling singles artist in UK music history.
+He has amassed sales of over 21.5 million records in the UK.
+In the mid 1990’s Cliff’s former manager Peter Gormley calculated that he had sold over 250 million records worldwide.
+Although this figure is still widely quoted, the figure will be far in excess of that now.
+Cliff has had 18 number one singles in the UK including at least one in every decade from the 1960’s to the 1990’s, and culminating in The Millennium Prayer at Christmas 1999.
 He has received three Brit Awards and two Ivor Novello Awards.
-Cliff is the UK’s most decorated and acclaimed solo pop singer with a career spanning more than fifty-five years, and what’s more, despite being in an industry where faith is generally ridiculed and seen as a barrier to success, Cliff is a Christian!
+Cliff is the UK’s most decorated and acclaimed solo pop singer with a career spanning more than sixty-five years.
+All of this is despite him being an unabashed Christian in an industry where faith is often ridiculed and generally seen as a barrier to success.

-He was born Harry Rodger Webb to British parents in India in 1940, at the height of World War Two.
+He was born Harry Roger Webb to British parents in India in 1940, at the height of World War Two.
 With The Shadows as his backing group, Cliff was initially marketed as a ‘young rebel’ rock’n’roll singer following in the footsteps of American artists like Elvis Presley, Little Richard and Jerry Lee Lewis.
 Cliff’s first hit ‘Move it’ reached number two in the UK charts in 1958 when Cliff was just eighteen.
-He looked for a while as if he might be another short-lived baby-faced teenage star as his next four singles suggested a decline in popularity when they reached number 7, 20, 10 and 21 respectively, but Cliff was here to stay and he proved it by releasing the mega world-wide hit ‘Living Doll’ which reached number one in late 1959.
-It also made the top slot in three other countries and even gave him his first top 30 hit in the USA.
-This was followed by a further number one hit ‘Travellin’ Light.’
+For a brief time some speculated that he might be another short-lived teenage star as his next four singles suggested a decline in popularity when they reached numbers 7, 20, 10 and 21 respectively.
+But Cliff was here to stay and he proved it by releasing the mega world-wide hit ‘Living Doll’ which rocketed to number one in late 1959.
+It also made the top slot in three other countries, and even gave him his first top 30 hit in the USA.
+This was followed by a further UK number one hit ‘Travellin’ Light.’
 Out of his next eighteen singles he had five more number ones and only one track missed reaching the UK top 5!
 By the time The Beatles began to dominate the charts in 1963, Cliff was well established as the top solo artist in the UK, with a growing following in Australia and much of Europe.

 In his earlier days, moralising parents had harshly criticised Cliff as a ‘crude exhibitionist’ but he soon worked out a way to remain a popular recording artist in the secular world as well as performing with Christian groups and testifying at Christian events.
 Although he looked like a confident individual, it had all been an act!
 Cliff was never the ‘crude exhibitionist’ he had been accused of, he was simply acting the part of a cool rock’n’roll star;